ADGEfficiency/org/readme.md

 ## Setup

-Add to your `.bashrc` or `.bash_profile` the location of the source and where you to keep task and project data (below I use Google Drive):
+Add to your `.bashrc` or `.bash_profile`
+- location of the source
+- where you to keep task and project data (below I use Google Drive):

 ```bash
 export ORG_HOME="/Users/adam/org"
 export ORG_DATA_HOME="/Users/adam/Google\ Drive/org-backup"
 source $ORG_HOME/src/org.sh
 ```

 ## Usage